 17.1.
 Data revision - policy

 The data for years t-2 is calculated at each year t.
-Furthermore, the entire historical series are recalculated whenever new data sources or new estimation methods can be used.
+Furthermore, the entire historical series are recalculated whenever new data sources become available or better estimation methods feasible.

-Revisions of previously released data generally take place whenever there is a general revision of sources and methods of the entire national accounting (new benchmark).
+Revisions of previously released data generally take place whenever there is a general revision of sources and methods of the whole of national accounts (new benchmark).
+The present (2025) edition is one of these cases.

 17.2.
 Data revision - practice